15 Copenhagen facts to know before you visit

 READ MORE: What to do in Copenhagen

-If you like the sound of Copenhagen, make sure to explore the brilliant cruises to the Baltics we have available that stop off in this wonderful city.
+If you like the sound of Copenhagen, make sure to explore the brilliant cruises to Copenhagen to stop off in this wonderful city.